 Sleep Space Transition Time

-To prevent possible accidents caused by less space in the bassinet, it is important to understand when to do the transition.
-While some parents choose to switch as soon as their baby starts showing discomfort, others wait until the baby reaches specific developmental milestones.
+To prevent possible accidents caused by less space in the bassinet, it’s important to understand when to transition.
+While some parents switch as soon as their baby too big for bassinet shows discomfort, others wait until the baby reaches specific developmental milestones.

 Alternative Choices When Baby Is Too Big for Bassinet